dbierer/php-class-notes/php-iii-jan-2021.md

       * change to this directory: `/home/vagrant/Zend/workspaces/DefaultWorkspace/php3/src/ModAdvancedTechniques/Extensions/TelemetryExtension`
       * Modify `Makefile`:
         * Change this: `INIT_DIR` to `/etc/php/7.4/cli/conf.d`
+        * Make sure all the directives, starting with `all:` are on their own line
+        * Arguments should be on subsequent lines with at least a single tab indent
+      * If you get this error: `make: Nothing to be done for 'all'.`
+        * Make sure that `all:` is on its own line
+        * Make sure arguments for `all:` are on the following line(s)
+        * Arguments need to have at least a single tab indent
 ```
 PHP Warning:  PHP Startup: Unable to load dynamic library 'telemetry.so' (tried: /usr/lib/php/20190902/telemetry.so (libphpcpp.so.2.0: cannot open shared object file: No such file or directory), /usr/lib/php/20190902/telemetry.so.so (libphpcpp.so.2.0: cannot open shared object file: No such file or directory)) in Unknown on line 0
 ```